imanlab/Franka_RealSense_data_collection/README.md

 **Note: This repository has one Python file only to check the working of the system**

-If you are working with strawberries for your dataset, you can have a look at Franceso and Chiara's code for Python files and dataset https://github.com/imanlab/Franka_datacollection_pipeline
+If you are working with strawberries for your dataset, you can have a look at Franceso and Chiara's code for Python files and dataset https://github.com/imanlab/Franka_datacollection_pipeline.
+The Python file in this repository is taken from the above repository

 ### Libfranka